Chapel of St. Thomas Aquinas

 Archbishop Ireland Memorial Library

-The Archbishop Ireland Memorial Library, located on the south campus, is the graduate theological library which primarily serves The Saint Paul Seminary School of Divinity.
+The Archbishop Ireland Memorial Library, located on the south campus, is the graduate theological library.
+It serves seminarians and lay students in graduate and continuing education programs, as well as UST undergraduates and archdiocesan parish professionals.
 The Ireland Library collection is highly regarded by theological scholars.

 The Luann Dummer Center for Women

 The Luann Dummer Center for Women was established in 1993 by a special bequest from the estate of Dr. Luann Dummer, longtime member of the Department of English and founding director of the Women’s Studies Program at the university.
 The center addresses the needs and aspirations of women through educational programs, activities, and resources that are available to all students, faculty, and staff at St. Thomas.
 These services foster the intellectual, spiritual, and personal development of women and promote an inclusive and equitable campus environment.

 The center serves as a meeting place for women and allies where they can share their expertise and experience.
 Located in the O’Shaughnessy Educational Center, at the crossroads of campus activity, it offers a supportive environment for women on campus where issues of equity and diversity can be explored by the entire university community in a spirit of respect and understanding.
 The center sponsors many co-curricular programs related to women and gender, including its annual Women’s History Month lecture by an acclaimed speaker.
 The center also offers a number of grants to support students, faculty and staff.
 The center collaborates with the Women, Gender, and Sexuality Studies Program (WGSS) and the University Advocates for Women and Equity (UAWE).